 This gazebo is builder-friendly

-This project is not as difficult as it looks.
+This how to build a gazebo project is not as difficult as it looks.
 Think of it as a series of several shorter projects with an end goal in sight for each.
 You can make all the decorative parts in your garage or shop (especially on rainy days).
 If you have several friends help you with the slab and framing (promise them anything), you can spread these two tasks over several weeks.
 A project like this would take two experienced carpenters nine working days from start to finish.
 An intermediate do-ityourselfer who has built a deck should plan this as a whole summer project.
 NOTE: You must have a site that slopes less than 4 in. over 12 ft. (any more than this will require some excavating).

 You don’t have to get the slab dimensions perfect, but the closer they come to it, the easier things will be later.
 If you hate doing concrete work, skip this section, photocopy it and give it to your concrete mason.
 A crew can do the work for about $1,200 while you’re out shopping for lumber or cutting parts (but you can cut the cost to a couple of hundred if you do it!).
 There’s also an article in our May ’00 issue on pouring concrete that’ll fill in a lot of gaps in this subject area.
 Follow Fig. B closely if you decide to do it yourself.